alinvlad05/streamprimitives/README.md

 LongStream: Used for the primitive type long
 DoubleStream: Used for the primitive types double and float

-//Mapping methods between types of streams
+Mapping methods between types of streams

 | Source Stream Class  | To Create Stream | To Create DoubleStream |  To Create IntStream  | To Create LongStream |
 | ------------- | ------------- | ------------- | ------------- | ------------- |